 Step 8: Double-check the settings

 Taking a step back and evaluating the whole picture is a crucial stage on how to set up a data room.
-Make sure the VDR settings match your project’s specifics and requirements by checking the access permissions, browser and device compatibility, and established security protocols.
+Make sure all settings match your project’s specifics and requirements by checking the access permissions, browser and device compatibility, and established security protocols.

 Pro tip: use the View As option to ensure you’ve set up the data room in the most optimal way for everyone.

 Step 9: Invite other users and begin managing the project

 Finally, share the invitations with all the users and start using the data room you created.
 Provided you followed all the suggestions on how to set up a data room, this process should be simple.